0yech/42_piscine_kickstart/README.md

 To finish editing, you can do Ctrl+x to exit, it will ask you if you want to write changes.
 There, you will either type "y" for yes or "n" for no. If you type yes, it will show you the name of the file in case you want to change it.
 Just press Enter and nothing else to apply the changes and it will exit Nano.

-## Vim & Vscode (Visual studio code)

-I will get into those later on, as they're most useful for the C programming part of the piscine.

 ## Git... keep it simple for now.

 If you're reading this, you maybe know what a Git repository is, but if that's not the case.
 Let me help you real quick.